quinn2liu/leetcode-notes/Two_Pointers.md

 Can be used to find a pair or window that satisfies a condition

+## 167. Two Sum II

+Given an array of integers `numbers` that is sorted in non-decreasing order.

+Return the indices (1-indexed) of two numbers, `[index1, index2]`, such that they add up to a given target number target and `index1 < index2`.
+Note that `index1` and `index2` cannot be equal, therefore you may not use the same element twice.

+There will always be exactly one valid solution.

+Your solution must use `O(1)` additional space.

+### Key Takeaways

+A "smart" way to do this could be to iterate through numbers and binary search for the diff (target - numbers[i]) in the rest of the array.

+If you want to get a more-efficient (`O(n)`) solution, then you can leverage two-pointers.
+The actual reasoning isn't complicated but I feel like it uses the exact principles that explain what two pointers is.

+You have `l` and `r` which are initialized to `0` and `len(numbers) - 1`.
+While `l < r`, you check whether `numbers[l] + numbers[r]` is <, >, or = to the target.
+Since our array is sorted, if this sum is larger, then we know we must replace one of our numbers with a smaller number, which we can get by `r -= 1`.
+In the opposite case, we can do `l += 1` to increase this sum.

+The idea is that the two pointers move closer based on some conditional check.
+These pointers either maintain some window / section of the data struct (in this case an array) or literally keeps tracks of two pointers.

 ## 15. Three Sum

 Given an integer array nums, return all the triplets `[nums[i], nums[j], nums[k]]` where `nums[i] + nums[j] + nums[k] == 0`, and the indices `i`, `j` and `k` are all distinct.